 Restricted Scope Private Funds

-- that is managed or advised by a person who is licenced or registered by CIMA or authorised or registered by a recognised overseas regulatory authority
+- that is managed or advised by a person who is licenced or registered by CIMA or authorised or registered by a recognised overseas regulatory authority; and

 Under the Law a Private Fund which meets this definition may choose to register with CIMA as a Restricted Scope Private Fund.
 It is unclear right now what requirements a Restricted Scope Private Fund will need to meet under the Law but we suspect that they will be less onerous than those of a Private Fund.
 We expect CIMA to publish clarifying guidelines shortly.